OBject EXchange: Objects

 A possible response, containing the requested data, could be:

 In this example, the phonebook is assumed short enough to be contained in a single response object.
 The only header has 0x49 as its identifier, meaning that it is an "End of Body", the last chunk of information (also the only one, in this case).
 The first two bits of 0x49 are 01, meaning that the content of this header is length-prefixed data: the two next bytes 0x00 0x2F tells the length of this data (in decimal, 47), the succeeding ones are the data, in this case a phonebook comprising only an empty vCard of 47 bytes.

 This example shows a single GET command and its response, the only headers involved being connection id, name and end-of-body.
 Before issuing it, a CONNECT command should have been sent for establishing some parameters of the connection, including the connection id.
-Other commands are: put, setpath, action, abort, disconnect.
-Some other notable headers include: type, time, description, target.
+Other commands are PUT, SETPATH, ACTION, ABORT, and DISCONNECT.
+Some other notable headers include type, time, description, target.